Stop Racing the Clock: How to Prepare for a Public Meeting

 The old adage is that, “If you want something done right, do it yourself.”
 But public meetings are a heavy lift, so delegate tasks as often as possible.
 Do you have support staff?
 IT folks?
 See if they can set up the meeting room and make sure all the technology is working properly.

 Want to learn more about the best ways to prepare, run and follow up on a public meeting?
-Register today for our webinar, Municipal Clerks vs. The Clock, on August 22 at 2 p.m.
-EST.
+Download our new guide here.